Oct 30 2025

 Grid is more flexible across pages and projects than Bootstrap.
 It requires no media queries or hard-coded breakpoints locked to a 12-col grid.
 For a real showstopper of a layout contortionist, you can even combine Grid with container queries (oooo aaaahhhh).

 No empty space is left at the end of a row whenever there are fewer elements than can fill a row.
-This is what I meant when I said the Bootstrap and Grid layouts are almost exactly matched: the Bootstrap version reserves placeholder space while the Grid version allows elements to stretch and fill the row.
+This is what I meant when I said the Bootstrap and Grid layouts are almost exactly matched: the Bootstrap version creates empty row space while the Grid version allows elements to stretch and fill the row.

 Bootstrap = rigid elements and unclaimed space; CSS Grid = stretchy elements that fill the row